Submissions

 2. Purpose of Data Collection

-• Maintaining editorial and peer reviewer records.
+• Maintaining accurate internal registries of editorial board members and peer reviewers.

-• Communicating with authors, reviewers, and editors.
+• Conducting official correspondence with authors, reviewers, and editors.

 3. Legal Basis for Processing